NomerovskiySergey/HomeCloud/README.md

 # HomeCloud
-Simple file warehouse for personal use
+Simple file warehouse for personal use.
-The main reason is to try to work with new technology stack and use new architecture approaches
+The main reason is try to work with new technology stack and use new architecture approaches